fishtag/dobambam-notifications/README.md

 This SAAS works as proxy between DoBamBam notifications and other services where you want to send this notifications.

-First version will contain only HipChatas target service.
+First version will contain only HipChat as target service.

 [ ![Codeship Status for fishtag/dobambam-notifications](https://codeship.io/projects/2d1162f0-1008-0132-a18d-3ace547bdff7/status?branch=master)](https://codeship.io/projects/32768)